aclemons/hangman-rails/README.md

 comment out the PostgreSQL development database in the file, and restore the
 sqlite values.

+Then to initialise the database:

+        $ ./bin/rake db:migrate RAILS_ENV=development

 ## Running

 To start the server in development mode: